perezite/Portfolio/README.md

 🤓 .NET Fullstack Engineer with professional developer experience since 2013
 🎮 I also love to tinker with C++ and Game Engine Programming
 🎓 I have a degree in Physics (BSc) as well as Computational Science (MSc) from the University of Zürich

+👋 Also have a look at my [Github Profile](https://github.com/perezite/)

 # Professional Projects